versioned/versioned-api/README.md

 ## TODO

+* Make integer_id optional

-* Complete Swagger with parameters and schemas for CRUD and data endpoints Also, distinguish responses per route?
+* Complete Swagger with parameters and schemas for CRUD and data endpoints Use versioned1-openapi-example.json as model
+  Start with id path parameter
+  Then body parameters for create/update
+  NOTE: need to modify required list based on update/create Response schema should use readable
+  Also, distinguish responses per route?

 * Middleware that validates params based on swagger.
 This is mostly for get/list/delete routes.